fjegear/dotnetcore-github-setup/README.md

 - To enable it some metadata need to be added to the Directory.Build.props file. (see file).

 ## Add script files to build the projects locally

+- Files build.ps1, dotnet-install.ps1 and install-sdk.ps1 can be added to automate the build and dotnet installations processes.
+Same with extension .sh for linux.

+## Continuous integrations with GitHub

+- GitHub workflows allows to setup different workflows for continuos integration.
+Different templates are available depending on the technology.
+- yaml files should be allocated in the .github\workflows folder.
+- Create ci.yaml file with the configuration for the workflow.